Asha-Empire/Game-Story/README.md

 With the developments in fusion engines in the 2300s, with new engines named the **Pusion Engine (Fusion Plus)** the speed of spaceships reached from 11000km/sec to 33000km/sec.
 The first habitable space station was established near the asteroid belt, as the logistical problems were quickly resolved by the Pusion engine.

+#### 2325...

+In 2325, the first successful manned mission to an exoplanet was carried out.
+The UNR-led mission used Pusion Engine technology.
+It will take years to reach the exoplanet, but the prospect of discovery of new life forms and the potential for new resources have sparked a new wave of exploration and colonization efforts.

+#### 2360...

+In 2360, the colonization and terraforming of exoplanets had become a reality.
+The UNR, MUR and other nations have begun to establish permanent settlements on these planets, and the Pusion Engine technology has made it possible for these settlements to be self-sustaining.
+The focus of these settlements is on resource extraction and scientific research.

+#### 2385...

+In 2385, the exoplanet colonies had grown to become thriving communities, with a growing population and increasing economic activity.
+The UNR, MUR and other nations have begun to establish trade routes between the exoplanet colonies and the solar system, which has led to a booming intergalactic economy.
+The focus of these trade routes is on exchanging resources and technology, and the Pusion Engine technology has made it possible for these trade routes to be efficient and fast.
+The UNR, MUR and other nations have also begun to establish diplomatic relations with any potential alien civilization they may encounter.
+The focus of these diplomatic efforts is on peaceful coexistence and cooperation.

 #### 2400...

 In the 2400s after lots of space outposts, a few space stations and and settlements on some dwarf planets of the asteroid belt, such as **Ceres** and **Vesta** were built, the largest **Space Hub** in the solar system named it **Galilean Hub**, inhabited by a million people, was built near Jupiter.
 Then were built settlements on Jupiter's moons of **Io**, **Europa**, **Ganymede**, and **Callisto**.